DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 - Rotate clockwise the DATA ENTRY continuous encoder to select next program (will be 01 if the current program number was 16).
 - Rotate counter-clockwise the DATA ENTRY continuous encoder to select previous program (will be 16 if the current program number was 01).

 Also, you'll can control the program select (similar to _MIDI Program Change_) by applying a voltage to **PROG.** input jack (can be done by an analog sequencer, such FranKe, or any module capable to deliver unipolar 0V/+10V).
 Voltage must be into +1V ~ +8.5V range (each 0.5V step selects next program, from 01 to 16).
-The PROG. input jack, of course, is working whatever the current module's context!
+The PROG. input jack, of course, is working from any module's context!

-:warning: **Applied voltage on PROG. input jack below +1V (including negative voltage) is ignored (to avoid unwanted changes).
-Also, any voltage above +8.5V selects program #16.**
+:warning: **Applied voltage on PROG. input jack below +1V, including negative voltage, is ignored (to avoid unwanted program changes).
+Also, any voltage above +8.5V always selects program #16.**

-Obviously, any program can be altered (regardling your needs), saved to external **.vktProgram** (_Vektor PROGRAM_) 130-byte binary file, then possibly loaded later, when you'll need it.
+Obviously, any program can be altered (depending your needs), saved to external **.vktProgram** (_Vektor PROGRAM_) file, then possibly loaded later, when you'll need it.

 :information_source: **Program name always follows the specified filename** when you save the current program, but with restrictive character set (see below).
 If more than 16 characters is specified as filename, the new program name is truncated to first seven characters, followed by three periods, then the last six characters of the filename.
 For example, ABCDEFGHIJKLMNOPQRST as filename gives "ABCDEF...OPQRST" as new program name.
 However, the filename itself is not affected.